Venture Studio Characteristics Associated with New Venture Equity Exits

 • Exploratory: data not designed to test specific theoretical frameworks.

-What does broad talent deployment actually look like inside a studio?
+What does broad deployment look like in practice?

 The variable counts stages.
-It doesn't describe the practice.
-Qualitative work could illuminate what's behind the number.
+It doesn't describe what studios actually do.
+Qualitative work could help describe the mechanism.